yli091230/AWIGEN_TRs/scripts/str_imputation/README.md

 ## 2. Run imputation and annotation
 The TR imputation are based on this [TRTools](https://github.com/gymrek-lab/TRTools/blob/tr-gwas-tutorial/doc/VIGNETTE-GWAS-TUTORIAL.rst)
+### 2.1 Imputation
+Run `./beagle_imputation.sh` to filter, batch and impute.

-* Use the --window parameter to reduce memory useage (5 works for 10k sample with a 25G memory).
+* Use the --window parameter to reduce memory useage (use default 40 works for 1k sample with a 25G memory).
 A small window sometimes will have no marker SNPs inside, so use the default 40 and split samples to do the imputation.
 ```bash
 Using --windowsize=5
 Running time for chromosome 21